landosilva/tatedrez/README.md

 ```

 #### Movement Scriptable Object
-To manage the different types of pieces and their movements, I decided to create a Scriptable Object with a Custom Editor in order to easily handle new movement types.
-It is called "Strategy" because I'm using the exact same system for win conditions, as I will show later.\
+To manage the different types of pieces and their movements, I created a Scriptable Object with a Custom Editor to handle new movement types easily.
+It is called "Strategy" because I'm using the same system for win conditions, as I will show later.\
 <img width="400" alt="Movement Scriptable Object" src="https://github.com/landosilva/tatedrez/assets/9856112/8a5d12d2-6bc6-4745-9f34-ec179aa4fdb1">

 #### Animator State Machine Exploration